 \section{Conclusion}

-We have presented a novel multi-view projection framework for 3D semantic segmentation that is especially well suited for both domain generalization and unsupervised domain adaptation.
-By generating large-scale synthetic 2D datasets (PC2D) from aligned Lidar scenes, our method leverages occlusion-aware back-projection and voting to produce high-quality 3D labels without requiring any target features or annotations.
+We have presented a new UDA method based on a novel multi-view projection framework for 3D semantic segmentation.
+After generating large-scale synthetic 2D datasets (PC2D) from aligned Lidar scenes in the source domain to train an ensemble of 2D segmentation models, our method leverages occlusion-aware back-projection and voting to produce high-quality 3D pseudo-labels for the target domain.

-Extensive experiments on the nuScenes and SemanticKITTI benchmarks demonstrate that our approach achieves state-of-the-art performance in both the DG and UDA settings.
-In particular, we observe dramatic gains on large, static classes—up to +19.4 mIoU on `sidewalk' and +5.3 mIoU on `drivable' under DG—and consistent improvements across most categories when adapting between these challenging datasets in UDA.
-An ablation study confirms that each component of our pipeline contributes significantly to the overall performance.

-Our framework is modular and flexible: the PC2D generation can accommodate arbitrary camera poses, feature channels, 2D models, and provide many hyperparameters.

-Future work will explore extending the pipeline to improve the projection step and applying it to other tasks, such as Sim-to-Real adaptation.
-We also plan to investigate the use of additional modalities, such as RGB imagery, within the same multi-view projection framework to further improve robustness across diverse sensor configurations.